Q & A

 Ken Wilber’s AQAL map appears healthy, balanced to a great extent.
 However, it could benefit from still greater balance, that is, it could be rendered still healthier (see, for example,

-Integral World and Healthy Thinking and Ken Wilber).
+Healthy Thinking and Ken Wilber).

 Why do I consider Korzybski’s General Semantics so important?

 For many reasons.
-It provides ways of thinking and linguistic devices that lead to greater sanity than our commonly accepted ways of thinking, writing and speaking that are based on Aristotelian logic.
+It provides ways of thinking and linguistic devices that lead to greater sanity than our commonly accepted ways of thinking, writing and speaking that are often based on Aristotelian logic.
 Furthermore, it points beyond thinking to the ground of being, the unspeakable, the unnamable, the mysterious…(see

-Healing Thinking and Being, Chapter 4).
+Healing Thinking and Being, Chapter 4 and Healthy Language-Behavior and Spirituality).

 Some of Korzybski’s most famous quotes?